hieunc229/time-series-generator/readme.md

 A test file is located on `./tests` directory.
 - Run test by run command `yarn test`

+---

 ## 4. License

 MIT

+---

 ## 5. Feedback and Contribution

 Please open a thread for feedback, question.
 Feel free to create PR for contribution.

+--

+## 6. Changelog

+0.0.5 - added `floorInput` to floor date inputs to the nearest `interval` value 0.0.4 - initate